digital-skills-for-researchers/coursebook/modules/data-visualisation/index.md

 ---
+layout: default

 title: Data Visualization
-layout: module
----

-# Data Visualization

-This module will introduce you to the theory of visualization, as well as how to create effective scientific visualizations in a variety of different forms.
+introduction: This module will introduce you to the theory of visualization, as well as how to create effective scientific visualizations in a variety of different forms.
 Developing your visualization skills will make you a more effective communicator.
 Now that you are comfortable doing basic programming in Python, you have access to some very powerful tools for visualizing your data.

-## Learning Outcomes

-Upon completion of this module you should be able to:
+learning-outcomes:

   - a.
 Understands the basic principles of data visulzation.
 Can apply these princples to design new, and improve existing, visulzations.
   - b.
 Understand common ways of displaying scientific data, and can pick an appropriate way of displaying data
   - c.
 Can create visualizations methodically, considering what the message is, who are the audience and what is the nature of of the data.
   - e.
 Can generate visualizations in a programmatic/reproducible way using Python

-{:.learning-outcomes}
+---